Wiian16/Ianstaller/README.md

 ## Post-Installation

 After the script completes, reboot your system into the new Arch Linux installation.
 You should have a fully configured and polished Arch Linux system ready to use.

 ## Disclaimer

-JamInstaller is a custom Arch Linux installer script created by a single developer primarily for personal use and to share with friends who want to try Arch Linux.
+Ianstaller is a custom Arch Linux installer script created by a single developer primarily for personal use and to share with friends who want to try Arch Linux.
 This script is not intended to be a distributed operating system and comes with several limitations and caveats:

 1. **Limited Testing and Support:**
    - This script has only been tested on the developer's personal computers, which have Intel CPUs and Nvidia graphics cards.
    - It has also been tested in virtual machines, where some configurations had to be adjusted (e.g., using xrender instead of glx in picom).
    - The script includes specific configurations for Nvidia graphics cards, but lacks similar support for other hardware.

 2. **Hardware Compatibility:**
    - The script may not work perfectly on all systems out of the box.
 For example, the polybar configuration assumes the presence of certain hardware sensors and Nvidia-specific modules.
    - Users with different hardware may need to manually adjust configurations to achieve optimal performance.

 3. **Configuration Specificity:**
    - The script includes many configurations tailored to the developer's personal setup.
 These configurations may not be suitable for all users.
    - Conditional configurations and broader compatibility have not been a focus of this project.
 Users may need to have some knowledge of Arch Linux and its configuration to make necessary adjustments.

 4. **No Warranty:**
    - This script is provided as-is without any warranty.
 The developer is not responsible for any issues that may arise from using this script.
    - Users are advised to back up their data before running the script and to use it at their own risk.

 5. **Not a General-Purpose Installer:**
    - If you are looking for a more robust and general-purpose Arch Linux installer, consider using [Archcraft](https://archcraft.io/), which is designed to work for newcomers with different systems and provides a more polished out-of-the-box experience.

 6. **Community and Contributions:**
    - While contributions and suggestions are welcome, users should be aware that this project is maintained by a single developer and may not receive frequent updates or extensive support.

-By using JamInstaller, you acknowledge that you understand these limitations and agree to use the script at your own risk.
+By using Ianstaller, you acknowledge that you understand these limitations and agree to use the script at your own risk.
 The primary goal of this project is to share a specific Arch Linux setup with friends and to provide a starting point for those who are comfortable making their own adjustments.

 ## License